Banking Checking Accounts

 How Acorns Early and Greenlight are similar

 I like a lot of the primary features of both Acorns Early and Greenlight.
-With my kids at ages nine and eleven, they're ideal for me, with debit cards for kids and easy ways to automatic allowance payments.
+With my kids at ages nine and eleven, they're ideal for me, with debit cards for kids and easy ways to set up automatic allowance payments.

-• Free one-month trial period
+• Free one-month trial

 • Kids' debit cards with parental controls and FDIC protection